-- 1. OPEN OVERHEAD VENT OR TURN ON EXHAUST FAN, AND - 2.
-OPEN WINDOW
+YOU MUST OPEN OVERHEAD VENT or TURN ON EXHAUST FAN, AND OPEN A WINDOW

-This warning label has been placed in the cooking area to remind you to provide an adequate supply of fresh air for combustion.
+The above warning label has been placed in the cooking area to remind you to provide an adequate supply of fresh air for combustion.
 Unlike homes, the amount of oxygen supply is limited due to the size of the recreational vehicle.
 To avoid the danger of asphyxiation provide for proper ventilation when using cooking appliances.
-IMPORTANT: The danger of asphyxiation is greater when the appliance is used for long periods of time-DO NOT USE COOKING APPLIANCES FOR COMFORT HEATING.
+IMPORTANT: The danger of asphyxiation is greater when the appliance is used for long periods of time-

+DO NOT USE COOKING APPLIANCES FOR COMFORT HEATING.